 Received a request for a software audit?

 Commercially minded legal advice from highly qualified software lawyers

-- Find out your options to defend what you are up against
+- Get legal advice to find out your options to defend what you are up against

 - Avoid wasting internal resources, time, money and the distraction from operations to deal with an unfamiliar audit process